Accounting-Based Valuation Approach

 In broad terms, non-capitalised or expensed costs are those that are required to keep a business operating, such as leasing office space or paying salaries of employees.
-Capitalised costs are those incurred in the production of an income-generating asset, such as paying an EPC contractor to build a power plant.
+Capitalised costs are those incurred in the production of an income-generating asset, such as paying an engineering, procurement and construction contractor to build a power plant.

-Another example is goodwill that is generated internally: for instance, customer relationships, significant contracts, brand value created through a company’s operations but for which the cost of creation cannot be easily quantified.
+Another example is goodwill that is generated internally: for instance, customer relationships, significant contracts or brand value created through a company’s operations but for which the cost of creation cannot be easily quantified.
 Internally generated goodwill is not included on the balance sheet, specifically because of difficulties with measurement.

 The objective of an AAV analysis that relies on historical costs is to capture the full effort expended to produce the asset in question, meaning that the analysis should include both the asset value recorded on the balance sheet and any incurred non-capitalised expenses that provide future benefits.

-Figure 3 illustrates how the two balances diverge over time for an sample asset paying a constant nominal amount each year for 20 years.
+Figure 3 illustrates how the two balances diverge over time for a sample asset paying a constant nominal amount each year for 20 years.